Vanessa Bryant Shares A Heartbreaking Eulogy At The "Mamba Day" Memorial

 “I know you’ll be looking down on your mom and your sisters with your big smile while shooting hoops with your dad, doing what you both love," Leroux continued.
 "2 will always be ours.”

 “#2,” Vanessa captioned a shot of the tattoo.
-“Thank you for honoring my Gigi.
+“Thank you for honouring my Gigi.
 I love you @sydneyleroux.”

 Leroux’s touching tribute comes hours ahead of today’s huge memorial service for Kobe and Gianna.
 Put on in conjunction with the Los Angeles Lakers and the Mamba & Mambacita Sports Foundation, the city of L.A. will be holding a special celebration at Staples Center.
 The event is open to the public, and the arena will be packed with thousands of Kobe's fans, close friends, and NBA co-workers.
 Kobe and Gianna's memorial will be begin at 1pm EST, and fans will be able to livestream the entire ceremony.